speechbrain/speechbrain/recipes/LibriMix/separation/README.md

 python train.py hparams/sepformer-libri3mix.yaml --data_folder yourpath/Libri3Mix

 ```
-Make sure you modified the paths inside the parameter file before running the recipe.

 Note that during training we print the negative SI-SNR (as we treat this value as the loss).